Arigato: Arigatou Gozaimasu vs. Arigatou Gozaimashita

 Arigato Gozaimashita (ありがとうございました)

-in the continuation from the above case, when you finish dinner and leave the restaurant, you say Arigatou Gozaimashita, not Arigatou Gozaimasu here.
+continuing from the above case, when you finish dinner and leave the restaurant, you say Arigatou Gozaimashita, not Arigatou Gozaimasu here.

 By the way, Arigato (pronunciation) can be both the present tense and the perfect tense.
 For example, when you are gifted something from your friend, you say Arigato here.